-Judicial Services Bureau Commander Major Michael F. Page is a 42-year criminal justice veteran, dual certified in corrections and law enforcement.
+Judicial Services Bureau Commander Major Michael F. Page began his career in criminal justice in 1973, dual certified in corrections and law enforcement.
 He served the Florida Department of Corrections for 28 years, working in adult prisons and community facilities, and as a Prison Inspector and Regional Supervisor, conducting and overseeing inspections, management reviews, and investigations of detention facilities.
 In 2001 Major Page joined the Pasco Sheriff’s Office as Detention Bureau Commander, overseeing operation of the jail and court services.
 After six years he semi-retired, serving the American Correctional Association as an auditor and working as a corrections consultant.

 In 2010, Major Page returned to full-time public service when then-Hernando County Sheriff Richard Nugent recruited him to oversee operations of the Detention Center, Warrants Division, Courthouse Security, Bailiffs, and the Civil Process Section.